Akihiro-Miyazaki/sdl_core_guides/docs/bestpractice/1.3.sdl_app_icon_caching/index.md

 ### 3.2.
 Deletion of the SDL App Icon/Name
 The information of SDL App icon and name will be deleted if it matches the following conditions below:

- (1) When the "RPC'RegisterAppInterface' is not received within 60 seconds after the primary connection" occurs three times from the same device
+ (1) When the "RPC'RegisterAppInterface' is not received within 60 seconds after the primary connection" occurs three times from the same device<br>
- (2) During Initialization (Deletion of personal information) (3) During change in the language
+ (2) During Initialization (Deletion of personal information)<br>
+ (3) During change in the language<br>
- (4) When the SDL App data is deleted from the PolicyTable (5) When the Mobile connected via SDL is changed
+ (4) When the SDL App data is deleted from the PolicyTable<br>
+ (5) When the Mobile connected via SDL is changed

 Aside from the conditions mentioned above, the SDL App information is basically cached.